Oklahoma Birth Records Search

 If you cannot produce one of the above, you can also supply two of another list of secondary forms of identification.

-Types of Oklahoma Birth Records
+Types of OK Birth Records

-Oklahoma offers two types of birth certificates for you to choose from.
+The state offers two types of birth certificates for you to choose from.

 - Certified Copy - a certified copy is a legal document verifying your identity and is suitable to use for applying for a driver’s license, passport, school or the military.